 Move different parts of my body in time with a steady beat - counts of 4,8 and 12 (linked to music scores blocks of 4 / 4 times table) Y4- Move my body to different beats, fast and slow.
 Link actions in a routine smoothly and with fluency.
 Perform movements in canon (different starting points, domino effect).
-Dance at different levels (high and low) and speeds.
-Performance:

-Y3- Show my spatial awareness when I dance (considering others).
+Dance at different levels (high and low) and speeds. erent levels (high and low) and speed Performance: Y3- Show my spatial awareness when I dance (considering others).
 Move in unison and in time with my group, meeting and parting.
 Y4- Use space effectively when dancing.

 Show emotion through movement.
-Smiling for enjoyment, facial expressions for street 'attitude'.
-Evaluating:
+Smiling for enjoyment, facial expressions for street 'attitude' Evaluating: